-Advise: This program provides targeted financial management training to current and prospective clients so they have the financial management skills they need to grow and sustain their businesses.
-This program prepares small and growing businesses with growth potential to qualify for credit and to mitigate the risk of lending to these businesses.
+Advise: This program provides targeted training to current and prospective clients so they have the skills they need to grow and sustain their businesses.
+The training varies depending on the needs of the business and may include financial management, gender equity, agronomics or digital business intelligence.
+The financial management training prepares small and growing businesses with growth potential to qualify for credit and to mitigate the risk of lending to these businesses.